-As of 31 December 2022, Philly Shipyard has three separate awards under one shipbuilding contract in place for the NSMV program.
+As of 31 December 2023, Philly Shipyard has three separate awards under one shipbuilding contract in place for the NSMV program.
 NSMVs 1-2 were awarded at contract signing in April 2020; NSMVs 3-4 were awarded upon the exercise of an option in January 2021, and NSMV 5 was awarded upon the exercise of an option in April 2022.
-Therefore, the three awards are treated as three separate performance obligations that are being accounted for using the percentage-of-completion method per IFRS 15 Revenue from Contracts with Customers.
-PSI is building five NSMVs (NSMVs 1-5) for TOTE Services, with the first two vessels (NSMVs 1-2) scheduled for delivery in 2023, the next two vessels (NSMVs 3-4) scheduled for delivery in 2024 and 2025, respectively, and the final vessel (NSMV 5) scheduled for delivery in 2025.
-As of 31 December 2022, the NSMV projects for NSMVs 1-2, NSMVs 3-4 and NSMV 5 are 75.5%, 18.1% and 2.3% complete, respectively.
+Therefore, the three awards under the NSMV contract are treated as three separate performance obligations that are reported as three separate projects for revenue recognition.
+Each of these projects is being accounted for using the percentage-of-completion method per IFRS 15 Revenue from Contracts with Customers (IFRS 15).
+PSI is building four NSMVs (NSMVs 2-5) for TOTE Services, with NSMV 2 scheduled for delivery in 2024, the next two vessels (NSMVs 3-4) scheduled for deliveries in 2024 and 2025, respectively, and the final vessel (NSMV 5) scheduled for delivery in 2026.
+No profit was recognized in 2023 on any of the three performance obligations noted above.
+As of 31 December 2023, the NSMV projects for NSMVs 1-2, NSMVs 3-4 and NSMV 5 are 93.4%, 61.7% and 9.9% complete, respectively.